dqbd/ts-math-evaluate/thesis/text/implementation/5_other-operations.md

 ## Comparison

 Some operations require an additional type-level operation for comparing two numbers, such as the Euclidean division, for deciding whether to continue recursion.
-For that purpose, a type-level three-way comparison operator has been implemented, also known as the in the C++ programming language [@sutterConsistentComparison2017].
+For that purpose, a type-level three-way comparison operator has been implemented, also known as the "spaceship operator" in the C++ programming language [@sutterConsistentComparison2017].

 The spaceship operator for comparing two numbers $x$ and $y$, denoted by $x <=> y$, is defined in equation [\[eq:spaceship-operator\]](#eq:spaceship-operator) as follows: